Aviatrices - Australian women of the air

 Millicent Bryant - licensed pilot, 1927

-Eighteen years later, on March 28, 1927, 49 year old Millicent Bryant was awarded pilot's licence number 71.
-Millicent was the first Australian woman to be awarded a licence and did so in the first year women were permitted to receive pilot licences in Australia.
+On March 28, 1927, 49 year old Millicent Bryant was awarded pilot's licence number 71.
+Millicent was the first Australian woman to be awarded a licence.
 Interested in machinery and cars, she was also one of the first women in New South Wales to get a driving licence.

 Millicent died just a few months later in Sydney's 'Greycliffe' ferry disaster.
 At her Manly funeral she was honoured with a fly past of five aircraft - a rare event at the time and one that was much reported in the media.